cesaro/dpu-cav18-exp/doc/1-intro.md

 ## Introduction

-The documents in this folder provide guided steps to replicate the experimental results of our CAV'18 paper.

-This document contains images and links, and it is easier to read online, please point your browser to:
+This tutorial provides guided steps to replicate the experimental results of our CAV'18 paper.
+The tutorial contains images and links, and it is easier to read online, please point your browser to:

 https://github.com/cesaro/dpu-cav18-exp/blob/master/doc/1-intro.md

-The online version is identical to the one installed in the virtual machine that we provide, as the SHA1 sum that we provided in Easychair also covers the Gihub repository linked above (more on this below).
+The online version is identical to the one installed in the virtual machine that we provide, as the SHA1 sum that we provided in Easychair also covers the Gihub repository hosting the link above (more on this below).

 ## Index